The idol is born — Guatemala

 By the numbers

-The biggest idol feats ever pulled off at Tribal Council — straight from the record.
+The biggest idol feats ever pulled off at Tribal Council — straight from the record, set down in ink.

 On the wrong side of the numbers in Cambodia, Kelley played an idol against a nine-vote avalanche — wiping every one of them away in the single biggest negation the game has seen.